tuimac/openvpn/README.md

 You can deploy a container to do `docker build` and `docker run` from my docker images ([x64][dockerhub-x64], [aarch64][dockerhub-aarch64]).
 This image don't have any certifications.
-When you run docker container from those images, entrypoint execute script `init.sh` to create certifications and run certifications download manager.
+When you run docker container from those images, entrypoint execute script `entrypoint.sh` to create certifications and run certifications download manager.
 These are the steps how to use after you deploy container from tuimac/openvpn.

 ## How to use